What Are Futures and How Do They Work?

 Futures contracts are widely available on commodities exchanges.
 They are standardized and contain detailed information about the agreement.
 A typical futures contract contains the following information:

-Futures trading is popular.
 There are many advantages for investors, but there are also downsides and pitfalls to be mindful of.
-Here are some pros and cons to consider before you invest in futures:
+Here are some pros and cons to consider:

 Pros

-• Trade without putting down huge sums of money: One of the reasons why stock futures investing is popular is the option to trade without having to invest huge sums of money.
+- Trade without putting down huge sums of money: One of the reasons why futures are popular is the option to trade without having to invest huge sums of money.
 Futures usually enable you to put down a deposit or a certain percentage of the value of the trade rather than the entire contract value.

 Cons